Facebook launches video calling in Messenger app

-Messenger competes with Microsoft Corp's Skype, Apple Inc's FaceTime and Google Inc's Hangouts, all of which allow video calls between mobile devices or computers.
+Messenger competes with Microsoft Corp's Skype (MSFT.O), Apple Inc's (AAPL.O) FaceTime and Google Inc's (GOOGL.O) Hangouts, all of which allow video calls between mobile devices or computers.

 At Facebook's annual developer conference in March, Chief Executive Mark Zuckerburg said the social network would introduce myriad features within Messenger.
 For example, users can also send money to friends within the app.
 Facebook also unveiled a platform that enables developers to easily create apps that function within Messenger.